What is exposure compensation?

 Do the different metering modes affect exposure readings?

-Trick question – what do you do if you’re photographing a subject indoors in front of a window and it’s bright outside?
+Trick question – what do you do when photographing a subject indoors in front of a window and it’s bright outside?

 OR

-- If you using spot metering with the spot positioned on your subject, you won’t need exposure compensation, because it has metered your subject only and not the entire scene.
+- If you use spot metering with the spot positioned on your subject, you won’t need exposure compensation, because it meters your subject only and not the entire scene.
+In this example the subject will be well exposed and the background will be blown out.

-What if you’ve metered a scene, adjusted your exposure settings for the correct exposure, but when you view the image on your LCD it doesn’t look right?
+What if you metered a scene, adjusted your exposure settings for the correct exposure, but when you view the image on your LCD it doesn’t look right?

 - Check which metering mode you used.
 It might be that, for example, you used matrix metering instead of spot metering.